All Collections

 Self-paced Learning

-Clubs, Courses, and One-Time classes can be set to provide self-paced learner rather than live lessons.
+Clubs, Courses, and One-Time classes can be set to provide self-paced learning rather than live lessons.
 In a self-paced class, teachers conduct the class by posting pre-recorded lessons.
 Because the absence of a live meeting can make self-paced classes less clear-cut than live classes, it is important to be explicit about how students will interact with the material and with you during class.

 Introduction to French (ages 8-12)